Motorcycle Accidents and Crashes in the US: Statistics and Facts

 Emergency Services and Legal Costs

-Emergency services like ambulance rides and hospital care can quickly add up after a crash.
-At-fault riders may also face fines, legal fees or settlements, particularly in cases involving severe injuries or fatalities.
-These financial burdens highlight the importance of proactive measures, such as adequate insurance coverage and legal protection, to mitigate unexpected expenses.
+Ambulance rides and emergency room care add up quickly after a crash.
+At-fault riders may also pay fines, legal fees or settlements, especially in crashes with serious injuries or deaths.
+Adequate insurance coverage and legal protection help offset these unexpected costs.

 Motorcycle Riding Safety Tips